magento/knowledge-base/src/How to/General/Work with refunds and credit memos using Magento API.md

 labels: API,devdocs,Magento,refund,credit memo,how to
 ---

-<p>Please refer to the <a href="https://devdocs.magento.com/guides/v2.2/rest/modules/sales/refunds.html">Refunds</a> article on the Magento DevDocs. </p>
+Please refer to the [Refunds](https://devdocs.magento.com/guides/v2.2/rest/modules/sales/refunds.html) article on the Magento DevDocs.